Skip to content

 Manually Add Subject Headings

-5. External Documents: Paste LCSH URL in title and location
+7. External Documents: Paste the authority URL in both title and location.

-3. Under Agents, select Create > Corporate Entity (or most appropriate)
+3. Under Agents, select Create and choose the most appropriate agent type.

 5. Name Forms: